jgnewman/lightningDOM/README.md

 }
 ```

-**But why do I have to call lightningDOM as a function first?**
+**Why does `create` exist at the top level but `render` and `migrate` only exist after calling the `app` function?**

-Because every instance of `lightningDOM()` gives you an independent lightningDOM "app".
-This way you can have many simultaneous apps running on the same page.
+Because every instance of `lightningDOM.app()` gives you an independent lightningDOM "app".
+Creating virtual nodes is kind of a global thing.
+But rendering them into a particular place on the page and updating that section of real DOM automatically is the job of a lightningDOM app.
+Organizing things this way way allows you to have many simultaneous lightningDOM apps running on the same page, completely independent of each other!

-Now let's talk about each function.
+Now let's talk about those functions.

 #### `create(String tag [, Object attributes, Array children])`